Lynn Schnapp, MD

 Madison WI 53705-2281

 Dr. Lynn M. Schnapp is the George R. and Elaine Love Professor and chair of the Department of Medicine.
-She is a faculty member in the Division of Allergy, Pulmonary and Critical Care Medicine and a graduate fellow of the Hedwig van Ameringen Executive Leadership in Academic Medicine Program for Women.
+She is a faculty member in the Division of Allergy, Pulmonary and Critical Care Medicine and a graduate fellow of the Hedwig van Ameringen Executive Leadership in Academic Medicine Program.
+Previously, she was the Division Chief of Pulmonary, Critical Care, Allergy and Sleep Medicine at the Medical University of South Carolina (MUSC), and held faculty positions at University of Washington, Icahn School of Medicine at Mount Sinai, and University of California, San Francisco.

-She is recognized for her long-standing commitment to mentorship, career development and increasing the representation of women and underrepresented minorities in medicine.
-She has been an active mentor in programs that support the participation of underrepresented minority students, such as the National Institutes of Health (NIH) Minority Access for Research Careers (MARC) Program and the NIH/NHLBI Stipends for Training Aspiring Researchers (STAR) Program.
+She is recognized for her long-standing commitment to mentorship, career development and increasing the pipeline of physician-scientists in medicine.
+She has been an active mentor in such programs as the National Institutes of Health (NIH) Maximizing Access for Research Careers (MARC) Program and the NIH/NHLBI Stipends for Training Aspiring Researchers (STAR) Program.

 Dr. Schnapp is an established NIH-funded investigator in cell and molecular biology with clinical and research expertise in lung injury and repair.
 Her research examines matrix remodeling in the normal and injured lung and the role of lung pericytes and other stromal cells in the pathogenesis of fibrosis.